 - A belief that the process is just as important as the reports and conclusions, and that the process has impact beyond the review;

-- A sense of trust that information is not shared beyond the reviewers and participants;
+- A sense of trust that information will not be shared beyond the reviewers and participants;

 - Broad participation from all units and stakeholders within DASA (all units must participate and all stakeholders must be included in the conversation);

 - A comprehensive and systematic process grounded in solid standards and practices.

 The program review process is grounded in a systematic structure with clear standards agreed upon by DASA cabinet and Vice Chancellor and Dean, DASA Assessment, and the participating unit.
-At a minimum, the Program Review process for DASA units includes the following components to ensure a comprehensive, high-quality, and effective effort:
+At a minimum, the program review process for DASA units includes the following components to ensure a comprehensive, high-quality, and effective program review:

-A seven-year schedule for Program Review has been developed so units have the opportunity to plan well before their review begins.
-Additionally, units will be given a formal notice of Program Review approximately six months prior to the on-site review.
+A seven-year schedule for DASA Program Review has been developed so units have the opportunity to plan well before their review begins.
+Additionally, units will be given a formal notice of program review approximately six months prior to the on-site component of the program review.
 This formal notification may also include any specifics on scheduling the on-site, guidelines for the selection of standards, and/or requests for individuals to be included on the review team.
-The Office of Assessment will provide training and support to the unit and to those participating in the review to ensure a high-quality process.
+DASA Assessment will provide training and support to the unit and to those participating in the review to ensure a high-quality process.